CraftAcademy/workshop/walkthroughs/step1.md

   And I am logged in as an administrator
   And I click "All courses" link
   And I click "Create course" link
-  And I fill in "Title" with "Basic programming"
-  And I fill in "Description" with "Your first step into the world of programming" And I click "Create"
+  And I fill in "Course Title" with "Basic programming" And I fill in "Course description" with "Your first step into the world of programming" And I click "Create"
   Then a new course should be created
   And I should be on the Course index page